vk-db-modeling-fall-25/shared-notes/syllabus.md

 - Check Canvas and your student email daily
 - Live sessions in this class will be recorded and available on Canvas
 - Please inform me in advance if you're unable to make it to a class session.
-If you have a valid reason I'll excuse you from the quiz for that day.
-There is no option to do a make up quiz.
+If you have a valid reason I'll excuse you from the quiz for that day or offer a make up option during office hours.
 - Please inform me in advance if you won't be able to submit your assignment by the deadline.
 If you have a valid reason I'll excuse you from that assignment.
 There is no option to obtain an extension.
 - Absences and Accommodations for Faith and Conscience